Long-distance calling: United Kingdom

 The regulatory structure in British Telecom exchanges differs from the North American system as there are no free local calls.
 A long-distance call is therefore known not as a "toll call" but as a trunk call.
 It traditionally carried a higher rate ("national rate" instead of "local rate") and requires a trunk prefix and area code be dialled before the number.
-A trunk call is prefixed with '0' for national calls and '00' for international calls, following the European standard.
+A trunk call is prefixed with '0' for national calls and '00' (used to be '010') for international calls, following the European standard.
 It is now normal for local calls to cost the same as long-distance UK calls, and is now common, for a small extra monthly charge, to allow free calls to landlines within the UK.
 This free call allowance does not normally cover calls to the Isle of Man or the Channel Islands, which whilst having UK national dialling codes, are separate telephone administrations.

 International calling from the UK is deregulated in that many alternative providers allow low-cost international calling by the caller dialling an access code, usually beginning with the digit 1, followed by the full international code.
 These services generally use Internet-based connections in the same way as computer-based services such as Skype, Friend Caller and many others, but with the added convenience of there being no need to use a computer.
 It is this use of the Internet for the calls which allows such low prices.
 Often these same services are available from a mobile phone by the use of a special access number, though in this case there may be a charge equivalent to that of a standard landline call.